RobertsLab/resources/protocols/External_Protocols/OA-titration-updatingSOP.md

 *Put on your PPE: lab coat, protective glasses, and gloves*

-Rondolino: Have the right blue dial on top of the Rondolino turned to position 1.
-This will not condition, but will rinse with DI water for 2 sec.

 ## Starting the instrument (purging acid line)

 1. Turn on the Computer next to the Titrator and open LabX